algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 }
 ```

-#### C. Code Structuration
+#### C. Code Structure

-The code will be structured in a way that makes it easy to read and maintain.
-We will use proper indentation, spacing, and naming conventions to make the code more readable.
-We will also use meaningful variable names and function names to make it easier to understand the code.
+Structured code enhances readability and maintainability.
+We employ consistent indentation, spacing, and naming conventions:

 ##### ➭ <ins>Indentation:</ins>
-We will use proper indentation to make the code more readable.
-We will use 2 spaces for indentation.
-This will make the code easier to read and understand.
+We use 2-space indentation to ensure clear code hierarchy and readability:

 *Example:*
 ```dart